ooxi/baller/README.txt

 To run the game, simply execute the "ballerburg" program from the folder where you've installed the game into.
 The game itself should be self-explanatory most of the time, for the details please have a look at the manual in the doc directory.
-Please press the ESC key to enter the main menu (for setting up various game options or for starting a new game).
+Please press the "ESC" key to enter the main menu (for setting up various game options or for starting a new game).
+Press "f" to toggle between windowed and fullscreen mode.
+The key "q" is used for leaving the game.

  5) Contact